 Results 1–10 of 17 for "Curriculum"X related to "Top Ten Tips for Graduate Students Who..."
-Refine Your Search Refine Your Search TopicEducation (10)Children (3)Learning & memory (3)Personality (2)Bullying (1) 1 more... [+] Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBrabeck, Mary (1)Dwyer, Carol (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1) 3 more... [+] Jeffrey, Jill (1)McCombs, Barbara (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 3.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
+Refine Your Search Refine Your Search TopicEducation (16)Children (3)Learning & memory (3)Personality (2)Bullying (1) 1 more... [+] Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBrabeck, Mary (1)Davidson, Margaret (1)Dwyer, Carol (1)Fernald, L. Dodge (1)Fernald, Peter S. (1) 4 more... [+] Graham, Sandra (1)Jeffrey, Jill (1)McCombs, Barbara (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 3.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
 Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 7.Procedural Timeline for PersonalityA timeline for the lessons, including the psychosocial family tree, assessment and tests, research issues and function of personality theory, ethical principles and dilemmas in the practice of psychology and the psychoanalytic model.Curriculum 8.Eyescube Instruction Sheet for ParticipantsStudents simulate addiction and withdrawal with an exercise using ice.Curriculum 7.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
-Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum 8.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 9.Day 5: Cultural Similarities and DifferencesSocialization, enculturation and acculturation; moral reasoning, socioemotional development; and attachment.Curriculum 10.Lesson 3: Research MethodsA lesson covering independent and dependent variables, controls, correlation, surveys and observational method.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Curriculum"X related to "Top Ten Tips for Graduate Students Who..."
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 6.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 7.Procedural Timeline for PersonalityA timeline for the lessons, including the psychosocial family tree, assessment and tests, research issues and function of personality theory, ethical principles and dilemmas in the practice of psychology and the psychoanalytic model.Curriculum 8.Eyescube Instruction Sheet for ParticipantsStudents simulate addiction and withdrawal with an exercise using ice.Curriculum 9.Personality: A Five-Day Unit PlanA lesson plan covering assessment, the psychoanalytic model, Freud and the psychosocial family tree.Curriculum 10.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
+Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Curriculum"X related to "Top Ten Tips for Graduate Students Who..."